 Financial overview of Glencore

-In 2021, Glencore's revenue amounted to nearly 204 billion U.S. dollars in total.
-In 2012, Glencore had a record revenue of 236 billion U.S. dollars.
+In 2022, Glencore's revenue amounted to nearly 256 billion U.S. dollars in total, which was a record high for the company.
 Compared to the company's revenue in 2009, this was an increase of over 200 percent.
-The company generates most of its revenue in the Energy Products segment, which accounted for 121.6 billion U.S. dollars of the company's revenue in 2021.
-Metals and Minerals made up 86.3 billion U.S. dollars, while the Corporate and other segment accounted for the rest of the company's revenue.
+The company generates most of its revenue in the Energy Products segment, which accounted for 167.8 billion U.S. dollars of the company's revenue in 2022.
+Metals and Minerals made up 90.9 billion U.S. dollars, while the Corporate and other segment accounted for the rest of the company's revenue.
 From a regional view, Glencore earns more than 40 percent of its revenue in Asia.

 Glencore's mineral products